 The mechanism that allows the ICG to come to a final decision regarding a certain topic is based on the following principles:

-The decisions addressed in this section relate to the handling and assembling of submitted proposal(s) and not decisions related to approval/rejection of content of the proposals.
-The ICG is meant to assmeble proposals from the various communities.
-If there is issue with subject matter of the proposals, it is not the role of the ICG to redraft them, but rather to return them to the originating communty for further work with guidance as to what issues need to be addressed.
+The decisions addressed in this section relate to the handling and assembling of submitted proposal(s) and not decisions related to approval/rejection of the content of the proposals.
+The ICG is meant to assemble proposals from the various communities.
+If there is an issue with the subject matter of the proposals, it is not the role of the ICG to redraft them, but rather to return them to the originating communty for further work with guidance as to what issues need to be addressed.

 The aim of the discussion should be to reach a conclusion that no ICG member opposes.

-Reasons for opposition should be stated, along with specific alternatives which would overcome the opposition, allowing the communities and the ICG, wherever possible, to understand concerns and identify compromise solutions.
+Reasons for opposition should be clearly stated, along with specific alternative language which would overcome the opposition, allowing the communities and the ICG, wherever possible, to understand concerns and identify compromise solutions.

 The chair will provide a time frame (to be fixed according to the prevailing circumstances) for a given case under consideration, for discussion and consultation needed to address the specific issue.

-When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members, should make their utmost to identify common ground relevant and appropriate to the issue under discussion to propose possible ways forward.
+When such time, or extension of such time, for the ICG to consider and attempt to accommodate objections has expired, the chair and vice chairs, in consultation with the members, should identify common ground relevant and appropriate to the issue under discussion and do their utmost to propose possible ways forward.

 It is obvious that no single member or a small minority should be allowed to block the decision making process.
 In other words a situation where a minority would feel it needed to block consensus should be avoided.
 Counter voices need to be listened to very carefully and a serious attempt must be made to take all concerns into account.
 If a full agreement is not possible, those still in opposition should be invited to prepare a written explanation of their position that should be published with the decision.
 See relevant paragraphs below.

 Determinations of consensus do not fit into a formula and the concept of what is a small minority will need to be determined on a case-by-case basis.
-Factors of determination may include the nature and seriousness of the objection, the scope of support for the objection – whole stakeholder community(ies) or a subset of a or a number of communities and the attemps that have been made to resolve those objections.
-While consensus of all stakeholder communities is the objective, it seems clear from the NTIA requirements, that the objection of a majority of an operational community would preclude the ability of the ICG to submit an acceptable consensus proposal.
+Factors of determination may include the nature and seriousness of the objection, the scope of support for the objection (whole stakeholder community(ies) or a subset of one or more communities) and the attempts that have been made to resolve those objections.
+While consensus of all stakeholder communities is the objective, it seems clear from the NTIA requirements that the objection of a majority of an operational community would preclude the ability of the ICG to submit an acceptable consensus proposal.
 In other words, all stakeholder communities have a role in the development of the broad consensus called for; the nature, scope and breadth of support of concerns/objections within and across stakeholder communities will impact the ability of the ICG to submit a proposal that meets the requirements of the NTIA process.
-Concerns of an operational nature form one or more operational community would also significantly limit the ability of ICG to submit a proposal that meets the terms of the NTIA requirements.
+Concerns of an operational nature from one or more operational community would also significantly limit the ability of ICG to submit a proposal that meets the terms of the NTIA requirements.

 c.
 Designation of recommendation